 Proposal defenses have a public component and may also have a private component.
-Generally, the student should reserve a room for 2 hours (maybe 3 so there is half an hour on either end for set up/break down).
-The front office staff can help reserve a room by phone 480-965-6215 or sheet.grad@asu.edu and acquire any necessary equipment.
-Once the time/date/location of the student's defense is known, they must email that information to the communications program coordinator and the Graduate Student Advisor and include:
+Generally, the student should reserve a room for 2-3 hours (provide half an hour before and after defense for set up/break down).
+Students can reach the front office staff, for help reserving a room and acquiring necessary equipment, by phoning 480-965-6215 or emailing shesc.grad@asu.edu.
+Once the time/date/location of the student's defense is determined, the student must email the following information to the communications program coordinator and the Graduate Student Advisor:

+- Student's name

 - Prospectus title

-- Student's name

-- List of the committee members names and roles (i.e., chair, co-chair, committee member)
+- List of committee members names and roles (i.e. chair, co-chair, committee member)

 - Date, time, and location of the defense

-- One-paragraph abstract.
+- One-paragraph abstract

-Send this information two weeks before the defense so that an announcement can run in the weekly Graduate and Faculty Digests.
+Send this information two weeks prior to the defense so that an announcement can run in the weekly Graduate and Faculty Digests.
 After the proposal defense, the student must have their committee sign the Dissertation Proposal form and turn it in to the Graduate Student Advisor.

-The Graduate Student Advisor will get the Graduate Director signature for the student.
-The results will be visible in the "My Programs" box in MyASU under the iPOS tab.
-Students will also be able to download their candidacy letter.
-If a student does not download the letter and the option to do so disappears, they must contact the Graduate Student Advisor, who can get them another copy.
-After defending their dissertation proposal, students should focus on conducting research for their dissertation and writingup their dissertation thesis.
+The Graduate Student Advisor will obtain the Graduate Director's signature for the student, and the results will be visible in the "My Programs" box in MyASU under the iPOS tab.
+Students will also be able to download their candidacy letter from MyASU for a limited time.
+If a student does not download the letter before the option to do so disappears, they must contact the Graduate Student Advisor, who can email a copy to them.
+After defending their dissertation proposal, students will focus on conducting research for their dissertation and composing their dissertation thesis.